openwns/documentation/usersGuide/framework/scenario/IMT-A_WiMAX_Scenario.rst

 IMT-A WiMAX scenario
 ####################

-In this chapter, some predifined functions are introduced.
+In this chapter, some parameter of ``CreatorPlacerBuilder`` and predifined functions are introduced.

 ================================
 Introduction of other parameters